Tranmere Oil Terminal: History

 The terminal was built jointly by Shell Oil, then the owner of Stanlow Oil Refinery, and the Mersey Docks and Harbour Board at a cost of £6 million.
-It was built to replace Eastham Oil Terminal which had only been inaugurated in 1954, but which did not have sufficient water depth to handle the 65,000 ton vessels that were operating by 1960.
+It was built to replace the role of the Herculaneum Dock and the later Eastham Oil Terminal which had only been inaugurated in 1954, but which did not have sufficient water depth to handle the 65,000 ton vessels that were operating by 1960.

 By 2001, the terminal had two converted crude oil tanks which could handle 30000 t.
 These were used for the storage of crude oil from the Foinaven oilfield.

 Current operations

 All the crude oil feedstock for Stanlow Oil Refinery is delivered via the Tranmere terminal.
 The terminal is capable of handling vessels of up to 65,000 tonnes, and cargo sizes up to 170,000 tonnes on part laden Very Large Crude Carriers (VLCCs).

-Tranmere currently (2020) handles 140 ships every year, carrying a total of 9 million tonnes of crude oil.
+Tranmere handles 140 ships every year, carrying a total of 9 million tonnes of crude oil.

+The size and operating pressure of the pipelines between Tranmere and Stanlow are as shown:

 The minimum water depth at Tranmere is 40 ft.
 (12.2 m), and there is a tidal range of 30 ft.
 (9.14 m).